 PLEASE READ BELOW THE STORY OF VICKY'S STRENGTH & FIGHT & VICTORIES AGAINST CANCER.
-HOW SHE FACED TREMENDOUS CHALLENGES AND OVERCAME THEM AS WELL AS LIVING HER LIFE TO IT'S FULLEST AND WITHOUT REGRETS BUT FILLED WITH LOVE & A COMPASSION TO TOUCH OTHER LIVES.
+HOW SHE FACED TREMENDOUS CHALLENGES AND OVERCAME THEM AS WELL AS LIVING HER LIFE TO IT'S FULLEST AND WITHOUT REGRETS BUT FILLED WITH LOVE & A COMPASSION TO TOUCH & IMPACT OTHER PEOPLES' LIVES.

 Greek for May your Memory be Eternal

 This memorial website was created in the memory of our loved one, Vicky K. Margiotis who was born in New York on November 28, 1959 and passed away on January 26, 2007 at the age of 47.
 We will remember her forever.
 Please light a candle for Vicky (see the right column) before you leave this site. -------------->

 A TRUE INSPIRATION: We hope Vicky's story helps and inspires every visitor.
 Not only those dealing with similar issues but with those who deal with life's everyday matters.
 We could write a book on Vicky's triumphs through the challenges she faced.
 Vicky found that with God all things are possible including what seemed to others as impossible.
 Some wrote, after reading Vicky's story, that they were motivated and decided to fight back hard against their issues and others shared this with friends and loved ones.
 Vicky gave others hope while she was on Earth.
 We know she would be pleased to have her life give hope to others through her story.